MIsmaill1/MobileApp-Andriod/README.md

-# MobileApp
+# MobileApp Andriod
-Mobile Application that are developed in React Native
+Mobile Application (andriod) that are developed in React Native